 - Peel and medium-dice the sweet potatoes.

 - Peel and medium-dice the carrots.

 - In a dry frying pan over a low flame, toast the desiccated coconut until it starts to blush.
 Set aside.

-- Put the coconut milk, water, kidney beans, pepper and chilli pepper into the large pot with the leeks, carrots and sweet potatoes.
-Bring to a scant boil over a medium-high flame.
-Turn the flame low and simmer for about twenty minutes, or until the carrots and sweet potatoes are soft and start to loose their sharp edges.
+- Put the coconut milk, water, cooked kidney beans, and sambal if using, into the large pot with the vegetables.
+Bring to a boil over a medium-high flame.
+Turn the flame low and simmer for about twenty minutes or until the carrots are tender and the sweet potatoes are soft and start to loose their sharp edges.
 Stir now and then.

-- When the carrots and sweet potatoes are tender, add the creamed coconut and let it melt into the stew.
+- Next, add the desiccated coconut and the creamed coconut.
+Let the creamed coconut melt into the stew.

-- Serve alongside rice and a green salad tossed with Lemon Oregano Dressing.
+- Serve over Jasmine rice, accompanied by a green salad tossed with Lemon Oregano Dressing.